hpcwhisk/hpcwhisk-artifact/README.md

 This is one of the artifacts for the following paper:

-> Bartłomiej Przybylski, Paweł Żuk, Krzysztof Rzadca, _Call Scheduling to Reduce Response Time of a FaaS System_, IEEE Cluster 2022 - Preprint: https://arxiv.org/abs/2207.13168
+> Bartłomiej Przybylski, Maciej Pawlik, Paweł Żuk, Bartłomiej Łagosz, Maciej Malawski, Krzysztof Rzadca, _Using Unused: Non-Invasive Dynamic FaaS Infrastructure with HPC-Whisk_, ACM/IEEE Supercomputing 2022

 Our system setup was based on the following external software: